vinamrsachdeva/vinamrsachdeva.github.io/projects.md

 ## Autonomous Line Follower Robot

-*Jul 2017 – Dec 2019*
+*Jul 2018 - Aug 2018*

-It can follow any path described on a surface by differentiating the path from the surface on the basis of the radiant power of the light reflected from it.
+A robot which can follow any path described on a surface by differentiating the path from the surface on the basis of the radiant power of the light reflected from it.
 Initially, I was using a primitive case by case approach to program the robot.
-Currently, I am testing it on a Proportional-Integral-Derivative, or PID, algorithm to control the movement of the robot on the basis of a feedback control loop.
+Later, I developed it on a Proportional-Integral-Derivative, or PID, algorithm to control its movement.

 [Repo](https://github.com/vinamrsachdeva/PID-Line-Follower)